 The Catholic Life of St Mary’s is at the heart of everything within school.
-The quality of relationships at all levels, our connections with the parishes and local communities, our care and consideration for others, the high standards fostered here – these are all reflected in the manner in which we welcome, support, share and forgive others, linking us to the Gospel values we hold dear.
+The quality of relationships at all levels, our connections with the parishes and local communities, our care and consideration for others, the high standards fostered here – these are all reflected in the manner in which we welcome, support, share with and forgive others, linking us to the Gospel values we hold dear.

-Jesus said ‘Love one another as I have loved you.’
-We take this as a basis for our Golden Rules, which help us all to work together so that everyone has a happy and a safe day, every day.
+Jesus said, ‘Love one another as I have loved you.’
+We take this as a basis for our Golden Rules, which help us all to work together so that everyone has a happy and safe day, every day.
 The Golden Rules are revised each year with the children.
 They are displayed in classrooms and around the building so that all can share and celebrate successes.

 We will be gentle – we won’t hurt anyone.

 We will be kind and helpful – we won’t hurt people’s feelings.

 We will work hard – we won’t waste our or other people’s time.

 We will look after property – we won’t waste or damage things.

 We will listen to people – we won’t interrupt.